|Quick Facts: General Maintenance and Repair Workers|

 General maintenance and repair workers fix and maintain machines, mechanical equipment, and buildings.

 General maintenance and repair workers often carry out many different tasks in a single day.
 They could work at any number of indoor or outdoor locations.
 They may work inside a single building, such as a hotel or hospital, or be responsible for the maintenance of many buildings, such as those in an apartment complex or on a college campus.

 Jobs in this occupation typically require a high school diploma or equivalent.
 General maintenance and repair workers often learn their skills on the job for several years.
 They start out performing simple tasks while watching and learning from skilled maintenance workers.

-Employment of general maintenance and repair workers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
-Employment may rise as increasing home prices and sales drive demand for remodeling and maintenance work.
+Employment of general maintenance and repair workers is projected to grow 4 percent from 2022 to 2032, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for general maintenance and repair workers.

 Compare the job duties, education, job growth, and pay of general maintenance and repair workers with similar occupations.

 Learn more about general maintenance and repair workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.